Position Description Summaries

 - Facilitates the collection, analysis and interpretation of assessment data.

-- Develops resources and educational activities related to assessment for faculty and administrators.
+- Develops resources and educational activities related to assessment of student learning for faculty and administrators.

 - Serves as a liaison with external professional academic accreditation organizations (e.g., MSCHE and ABET), individuals, and activities.